SEI-R-2-22/u1_lesson_intro_HTML/README.md

 ## Overview

-We'll be going over the basic's of HTML.
+We'll be going over the basics of HTML.
 In this lesson we'll review everything from creating to a HTML file, to building out a full html page.
 This lesson covers HTML syntax and element types.